nodejs/node/doc/api/quic.md

 * `family` {string} Either `'IPv4'` or `'IPv6'`.
 * `port` {number} The local IP port to which the `QuicEndpoint` is bound.

-If the `QuicEndpoint` is not bound, `quicsocket.address` is an empty object.
+If the `QuicEndpoint` is not bound, `quicendpoint.address` is an empty object.

 #### quicendpoint.bound
 <!-- YAML